verbsteam/nouns-automations/README.md

 # nouns-automations
 Nouns automations is a project built for [NounsDAO](https://nouns.wtf/) to allow building automations using Zapier and Integromat.
 This repo hosts the server side that serves the data to Zapier & Integromat.
+Visit our public [Notion page](https://verbs.notion.site/Nouns-Automations-using-Integromat-Zapier-7f3af840dc1d4a04b1d728f978c785b0) for more context.

 # How to contribute
 Feel free to open issues/pull requests.